Federal Aviation Administration (FAA), DOT.

 Activity by the Aviation Rulemaking Advisory Committee (ARAC)

 In addition to participating in the development of international standards through the ICAO, the FAA considers maintaining harmonized standards between the United States and Europe to be a high priority.
 The FAA found that carrying out this harmonization task was best achieved through ARAC.
 The ARAC is composed of 76 member organizations with a wide range of interests in the aviation community and provides the FAA with firsthand information and insight regarding proposed new or revised rules.

 In October 1999, the FAA tasked the Transport Aircraft Engine Issues area of ARAC to propose harmonized regulations incorporating security measures into airplane design (64 FR 57921, October 27, 1999).
 The proposed regulations were to be based on Amendment 97 to Annex 8.
 The task was assigned to the Design for Security Harmonization Working Group (DSHWG), with members from the aviation industry and the governments of Europe, the United States, Brazil, and Canada.

 In April 2001, after several airlines reported incidents of flightdeck intrusion by aggressive passengers, the FAA tasked the DSHWG through ARAC to propose harmonized regulations to improve the intrusion resistance of the flightdeck (66 FR 31273, June 11, 2001).

 The DSHWG developed and proposed harmonized regulations for implementing security provisions into the design of transport category airplanes, and the ARAC approved those recommendations and forwarded them to the FAA.
 We accepted the ARAC recommendations.
-With one exception that is discussed below, the proposals in this document are based on those recommendations.
+With one exception that is discussed below, the Start Printed Page 632proposals in this document are based on those recommendations.